DANCING PANDAS

 From Australia the flight is also lengthy – 9.5 hours just into Tahiti.

-Once on the island of Bora Bora, Then it is a boat ride to get to the atoll where most of the luxury resorts are including the Intercontinental one.
+Once on the island of Bora Bora, Then it is a boat ride to get to the atoll where most of the luxury resorts are including the Intercontinental Bora Bora Resort.

 When to Go

 The high season in French Polynesia is May to October.
 And yes, that is a wonderful time to go.
 However, that is the most expensive time as everyone else is there.
-In addition, during high season it is super hard to get accommodations on points or free nights through credit card sign ups.
+In addition, during high season it is super hard to get accommodations on points or get a free Bora Bora Hotel stay through credit card sign ups.

-Therefore the best time to go to Bora Bora is during the shoulder season – either April or November.
+Therefore the best time to go to Bora Bora on a budget is during the shoulder season – either April or November.
 The weather is still great, but there isn’t as much competition for your free reward nights.

 Yes, it is hard to think of such luxury as the Intercontinental Bora Bora Resort on a budget.
 Yet that is how we did it!
 The cost of the over the water bungalows was approximately $2,750 per night!
 Yup, per night!